Special Structure against Corruption and Organized Crime

-Special Structure against Corruption and Organized Crime (Struktura e Posaçme Kundër Korrupsionit dhe Krimit të Organizuar) abbreviated as SPAK, is an independent judicial entity tasked with investigating corruption and organized crime at the highest levels of government and society in Albania.
+The Special Structure against Corruption and Organized Crime (Struktura e Posaçme Kundër Korrupsionit dhe Krimit të Organizuar, SPAK) is an independent judicial entity tasked with investigating corruption and organized crime at the highest levels of government and society in Albania.
+It was instituted through the passage of Article 148/dh of the Albanian constitution and the structure's organic law (Note: Law (no. 95/2016) on the organization and functioning of institutions for the fight against corruption and organized crime), both of which were the result of significant reforms of the country's justice system, brought forward in 2016 with cross-party support.

-Τhe legal basis of the entity is Article 148/dh of the Constitution of the Republic of Albania and Law No. 95/2016 "On the organization and functioning of institutions for the fight against corruption and organized crime".
+The entity has received praise from the EU for targeting high-profile corruption cases.